Scheduling: Information setting.

 Step 5: activating your schedule

-Click 'Schedule'-button in the top right corner can be used when you've gone through all the steps on information setting, changing options (if allowed), adding candidates and invigilator (when applicable):
+Click 'Schedule'-button in the top right corner can be used when you've gone through all the steps on information setting, viewing options (if allowed), adding candidates and invigilator (when applicable):

-- A 'Schedule'-button which only becomes available if you have nothing left on your 'To do' list.
+The 'Schedule'-button which only becomes active if you have nothing left on your 'To do' list.
 Read all about this last step on 'Scheduling: Activating the Schedule so candidates can take their assessment'.